-The Provider Directory identifies the Plan's PCPs, specialists, hospitals and other providers you must use for most services.
-It lists providers by state and town, specialty, and languages spoken.
+The Provider Directory lists the Plan Providers you may use to obtain In-Network Benefits.
 You may view the Provider Directory online at our website, www.harvardpilgrim.org.
-You can also get a copy of the Provider Directory, free of charge, by calling the Member Services Department at 1-877-907-4742.
+You can also get a paper copy of the Provider Directory, free of charge, by calling the Member Services Department at 1-877-907-4742.